jkells/nagios-plugin-ntbackup/README.md

 * Update the BACKUP_DIRECTORY constant in check_nt_backup.rb to point to NTBackup log directory.
 This directory is in the userprofile of the user account that runs NTBackup.
 * If you don't run backups every night you may need to adjust the MAX_AGE constant in the script.
+* The MAX_AGE array specifies a different number of hours for each day.
+This is in case you don't run backups on weekends.

 Example Config File
 -------------------